cassiozen/mithryn-ttrpg/players guide.md

 ### Step 5 – Choose Your Equipment

 Your equipment defines not only how you fight but also how you defend yourself.
-At character creation, you’ll choose your starting weapons and armor (plus and other gear you may see fit):
+At character creation, you’ll choose your starting weapons and armor (plus any other gear you may see fit):

 - **Weapons** determine how many dice you roll when attacking.
 Weapons can have a minimum strength requirement.
-- **Armor** helps avoid incoming attacks by increasing your character's Defense (DF) score, a number that determines how high an attacker must roll for you to take damage (More on DF below).
+- **Armor** helps avoid incoming attacks by increasing your character’s Defense (DF) score, a number that determines how high an attacker must roll for you to take damage (More on DF below).

 #### Inventory

-Characters have a total of ten inventory slots but can only carry four or five items comfortably without the help of bags, backpacks, horses, carts, etc.
+Characters have a total of ten inventory slots, but can only carry four or five items comfortably without the help of bags, backpacks, horses, carts, etc.
-For game purposes, each character starts with a Bag, Backpack or similar that can hold up to six slots.
+For game purposes, each character starts with a Bag, Backpack, or similar that can hold up to six slots.
-Anyone carrying a full inventory (i.e. filling all 10 slots) is reduced to 0 DF (Defense, see below).
+Anyone carrying a full inventory (i.e., filling all 10 slots) is reduced to 0 DF (Defense, see below).
 A character cannot fill more than ten slots.

 ##### Inventory Slots